Nima-Hojat-and-S-Mahdi-Hosseinian/A-Classification-Study-Using-Regression-Trees-and-Clustering-Algorithms/README.md

 - Utilizes two machine learning techniques: decision tree and k-means clustering.
 - Evaluation performed using real-world data, ensuring applicability and reliability in diverse construction scenarios.

-## Getting Started

-Follow these steps to get started with the framework:

-1. [Installation Instructions]
-2. [Usage Guidelines]

-## Contributing

-We welcome contributions to improve and enhance the framework.
-If you're interested in contributing, please follow our [Contributing Guidelines].

-## License

-This project is licensed under the [Your License Name] - see the [LICENSE.md](LICENSE.md) file for details.

 ## Credits

 - Authors: Nima Hojat1, and S. Mahdi Hosseinian2